-Undergraduate Teaching Assistants (UTA) are hired for lower level and some upper-level biological sciences classes.
-Each UTA works under the supervision of the lab/discussion coordinator or the instructor of the class.
-TA work varies depending on the course assignments.
-Duties include teaching lab or discussion sections, facilitating in class learning activities, holding review sessions, and grading papers.
+Undergraduate Teaching Assistants (UTAs) are hired for some lower-level and upper-level biological sciences (BSCI) classes.
+Each UTA works under the supervision of the lab/discussion coordinator or class instructor.
+UTA work varies depending on the course assignments.
+Duties include teaching lab or discussion sections, facilitating in-class learning activities, holding review sessions, and grading exams, papers, worksheets, and problem sets.
 UTAs are expected to be mature, responsible, and attentive to requirements.
 UTA work requires an average of 10 hours per week, depending on the course.
 New UTAs will also be required to attend a weekly 1-credit teaching seminar.
 The stipend is determined by the current minimum wage policy at UMD and is paid as an hourly wage for 150 hours per semester.
-Application information is announced each semester on the CMNS undergraduate listserv.
-For more information contact the Biological Sciences Director Dr. Reid Compton (firstname.lastname@example.org).
+Application information is posted each semester on the CMNS website and distributed through the CMNS Undergraduate Listserv.
+Download specific information about the program and an application for new BSCI TAs.
+If you have questions, contact the Biological Sciences Director, Dr. Reid Compton, at email@example.com.

 Chemistry and Biochemistry

 The Department of Chemistry and Biochemistry has a long history of using highly qualified undergraduate students as Teaching Assistants (UTA) in lower-level chemistry laboratories (CHEM 132, 132, 242 or 272).
 These are normally paid positions.
 A UTA's standard responsibilities average about 7-8 hours/week and include leading one laboratory section, one scheduled office hour/week, along with laboratory grading and preparation.
 UTAs will also be assigned to proctor and grade examinations for a lecture section of general or organic chemistry.
 Information, deadlines and an online application are available at http://portal.chem.umd.edu/undergradoffice/ta_index.php.